ivanzakharov/docs/development-guidelines/tables.md

 - Each mandatory field should be displayed on first or second tab of the form.
 Usually, it belongs to _Overview_ or _General_ tab of the form.

-- If target environment already has some data in the table, mandatory fields should be deployed into that environment in two phases:
+- If target environment already has some data in the table, mandatory fields should be deployed into that environment with two steps:
-  - Deploy this field as non-mandatory into target environment
-  - Run Job to fill all existing data
+  - Deploy field as non-mandatory into target environment.
+Run Job to fill all existing data.
-  - Deploy field as mandatory
+  - Deploy field as mandatory.

 - It is prohibited to add mandatory fields into standard tables.
 If needed, you should follow these steps:
   - Add field (to table-extention)